-At the 2019 Annual Meeting, five special mission projects were chosen for our support ($1,000 each).
+At the 2023 Annual Meeting, four special mission projects were chosen for our support.
 These projects are supported by special thank-offerings given by members on the occasion of birthdays, anniversaries, or other special blessings received in life.
 You may use the envelopes found in the pew racks or your own envelope designated for the project(s) you chose.

 SAUNDERS COUNTY FOOD BACKPACK PROGRAM -- A program coordinated by the Saunders County Ministerial Association helping local children in families experiencing food insecurities.
 Every Friday children bring home healthy snacks and easy-to-prepare foods in their backpacks to help offset any food shortages they might face over a weekend.
 Proteins, fruits, and vegetables are staples in the bags every week.
 The food items in the bags rotate on a four-week basis.
 The bags are delivered to Saunders County schools.
 The food is packed in grocery bags so the students receiving the food don't stand out.
 The school staff then distributes the bag for students to carry home in their own backpacks.